Reference and FAQ

 Highway Radar uses various of techniques to filter out all non-patroling aircraft.
 For example, the application will check the aircraft model (you'll very unlikely see patrolling A380), check aircraft owner, speed, altitude, and many other parameters.
 This filtering works really well and filters out >99% of all uninterested aircraft.

-You can enable the "Show safe aircraft" option in the settings menu to have all visible aircraft displayed on the screen (has no effect in the map view though).
+You can make all aircraft above, including safe ones, displayed on the screen.
 You still won't get any alerts on safe planes (e.g., on passenger aircraft) but will see them on the screen among inactive (gray) alerts.